sysco-middleware/sysco-middleware.github.io/_posts/2020-12-31-help-me-move-away-from-oracle.md

 ## Consequences

-It is important to understand that a technology migration will always have a profound impact on the organization at many levels, some which are apparently easier to measure like for example: time, cost, acceptable downtime, etc., but others which end up being really hard to gauge and keep under control such as people, processes and culture.
+It is important to understand that a technology migration will always have a profound impact on the organization at many levels, some of which are apparently easier to measure like for example: time, cost, acceptable downtime, etc., but others which end up being really hard to gauge and keep under control such as people, processes and culture.

 Making sure you're fully ready and equipped to undergo a transition is also paramount, as major changes will inevitably